inko-lang/inko/docs/source/internals/compiler.md

 ## Code generation

-Code generation is performed by lowering MIR into bytecode.
+Code generation is performed by lowering MIR into LLVM IR.
 This is done in a single pass over all the MIR.
-The result is a bytecode image for the VM to run.
+This IR is then optimised using LLVM, and converted into object files.
+These object files are then linked together using the system's linker.

 ### Methods